Heydon/beadz-drum-machine/README.md

 Some drums are not typically played at the same time as others within conventional drum beats.
 By allowing you to prioritize certain sounds over others, you can make sure collisions don't take place as polymetric track relationships permutate over time.

 For example, by default the 'snare' and 'snare light' tracks are set to override the 'kick' track.
 Where a kick beat is scheduled but no snare sounds are due at the same time, the kick sound is played.
+Also, since 'snare' and 'snare light' represent sounds coming from the same drum, 'snare' overrides 'snare light'.

 ## Fluctuation